A few months ago (August 18 to be precise), @Rastamouse's Zero-Point Security released the course Red Team Ops II, or RTO-2 for short:

 used Windows APIs used for offensive purposes,

-how can those functions be called from C++
+how to call those functions from C++

 and how to make use of unmanaged APIs from managed